 BOARD OF DIRECTORS

-Our Board meets ten times annually to provide direction and oversight to the Glen Lake Association.
+Meet our dedicated Board of Directors who provide direction and oversight to the Glen Lake Association.
+The board is comprised of watershed riparians and meets ten times annually, in addition to their committee and/or task force work.
 Dedicated board members, both past and present, help develop and implement strategies for protecting the watershed and improving the quality of life.
-Decisions are made in accordance with Association by-laws and a 5-year strategic plan.
+Decisions are made in accordance with our by-laws and strategic plans.

 President